curityio/curity-operational-training/3-deployments-and-upgrades/TESTING.md

-# Test Outh Flows in a Deployed Environment
+# Test OAuth Flows in a Deployed Environment

 Once you understand the deployment you can deploy more complete configurations.\
 You can then test OAuth flows using an internet Curity Identity Server cluster.